vadim-a-yegorov/iOS-Internals-and-Security-Testing/README.md

 As a conformant UNIX system, OS X works with the well-known directories that are standard on all UNIX flavors:

 - /bin: Unix binaries.
 This is where the common UNIX commands (for example, ls, rm, mv, df) are
 - /sbin: System binaries.
-These are binaries used for system administration, such as fi le-system management, network confi guration, and so on.
+These are binaries used for system administration, such as file-system management, network configuration, and so on.
 - /usr: The User directory.
-This is not meant for users, but is more like Windows’ program fi les in that third-party software can install here.
+This is not meant for users, but is more like Windows’ program files in that third-party software can install here.
 - /usr: Contains in it bin, sbin, and lib. /usr/lib is used for shared objects (think, Windows DLLs and \windows\system32).
 This directory also contains the include/ subdirectory, where all the standard C headers are.
 - /etc: Et Cetera.
-A directory containing most of the system confi guration fi les; for example, the password fi le (/etc/passwd).
+A directory containing most of the system configuration files; for example, the password file (/etc/passwd).
 In OS X, this is a symbolic link to /private/etc.
-- /dev: BSD device fi les.
-These are special fi les that represent hardware devices on the system (character and block devices).
+- /dev: BSD device files.
+These are special files that represent hardware devices on the system (character and block devices).
 - /tmp: Temporary directory.
 The only directory in the system that is world-writable (permissions: rwxrwxrwx).
 In OS X, this is a symbolic link to /private/tmp.
 - /var: Various.
-A directory for log fi les, mail store, print spool, and other data.
+A directory for log files, mail store, print spool, and other data.
 In OS X, this is a symbolic link to /private/var.

 ### OS X/iOS–specific directories